Subchapter 4. Construction Safety Orders

 §1599.
 Flaggers.

-(b) When flaggers are required, they shall be placed in relation to the equipment or operation so as to give effective warning.
+(b) When a flagger or flaggers are required, they shall be placed in relation to the equipment or operation so as to give effective warning.

-(e) During the hours of darkness, flaggers' stations shall be illuminated such that the flagger will be clearly visible to approaching traffic and flaggers shall be outfitted with reflectorized garments.
+(e) During the hours of darkness, flaggers' stations shall be illuminated such that the flagger will be clearly visible to approaching traffic and flaggers shall be outfitted with reflectorized garments manufactured in accordance with the requirements of the American National Standards Institute (ANSI)/International Safety Equipment Association (ISEA) 107-2004, High Visibility Safety Apparel and Headwear.
 The retroreflective material shall be visible at a minimum distance of 1,000 feet.
-The retroreflective clothing, or the retroreflective material added to the clothing, shall have a minimum of one horizontal stripe around the torso.
-White outer garments with retroreflective material that meets the above requirements may be worn during hours of darkness in lieu of colored vests, jackets and/or shirts.
+White outer garments with retroreflective material that meets the above requirements may be worn during hours of darkness but not during snow or fog conditions, in lieu of colored vests, jackets and/or shirts.

-(f) Flaggers shall be trained in the proper fundamentals of flagging moving traffic before being assigned as flaggers.
-Signaling directions used by flaggers shall conform to the "Manual".
-The training and instructions shall be based on the "Manual" and work site conditions and also include the following:
+(g) Flaggers shall be trained in the proper fundamentals of flagging moving traffic before being assigned as flaggers.
+Signaling directions used by flaggers shall conform to the Manual.
+The training and instructions shall be based on the Manual and work site conditions and also include the following:

 (1) flagger equipment which must be used,